Outperforming Rayon with OpenMP

 Summary

-- OpenMP lets you quickly propotype what is feasible to parallelize with the help of CPU profiling tools such as Perf
+- OpenMP lets you quickly prototype what is possible to parallelize with the help of CPU profiling tools like Perf

 - Criterion is actually a really nice benchmarking tool to measure performance, especially when integrated into CI